UBC-MDS/DSCI-532_2025_28_commuting-insights/reports/m3_reflection.md

 In response to minor instructor feedback:
 - Discrepancies between displayed `Average Commute Time` and `Weighted Average Commute Time` have been resolved.
 "Weighted" labels have been removed.
-- Significant upates to bar plot:
+- Significant updates to bar plot:
 -- Removal of "Total" category
 -- Switched axis for improved readability.
 - Significant updates to violin plots